linem-davton/realtime/README.md

 sudo journalctl -u ptp-slave.service -f # follow the logs sudo journalctl -u ptp-slave.service -b # logs from the boot
 ```
+system_monitor.py : Monitors the system and logs the data to influxdb, and can be visualized using Grafana.
+Change the interface variable in the python script to the interface used for PTP.

 ## References